 In other words, the question “Is your product a vitamin or a painkiller?” is a false choice – and businesses that rely on painkiller product revenue are at more risk than they might realize.

 The issues of trying to sell a vitamin product are described quite well in Deeb’s article.
 But painkiller products have their own issues.
 For example, one of the most frequent and frustrating “competitors” to a painkiller product sale is “none of the above”.
 Much to many a sales manager’s chagrin, prospects often decide that while the business pain is real, alleviating it simply isn’t worth the effort, like Norm in this classic scene from Cheers:

-Meanwhile, new enabling technologies march on: painkiller products that once required a huge capex for on-premise enterprise software, servers and services (CRM, marketing automation, legacy BI) are now offered inexpensively on a SaaS basis (SFDC, Marketo, GoodData) with more to come.
+Meanwhile, new enabling technologies march on: painkiller products that once upon a time required a huge capex for on-premise enterprise software, servers and services (CRM, marketing automation, legacy BI) are now offered inexpensively on a SaaS basis (SFDC, Marketo, GoodData).
 More and more painkiller products are becoming available at lower “vitamin-level” cost and simplicity!

 I recall reading a Polaroid executive praising the company’s new operational efficiency of its instant photography “core business.”
 Not long after, in 2001, Polaroid filed for bankruptcy, with most of that “core business” long gone.

 Clearly, while reducing business “pain” is important, such efforts are no substitute for the ultimate purpose of a business, as memorably described by Peter Drucker:

 There is only one valid definition of a business purpose: to create a customer… Because the purpose of business is to create a customer, the business enterprise has two – and only two – basic functions: marketing and innovation.